// HOW IT WORKS

 Site Office

 New super starts Monday.
-Access in 10 seconds.
+Add them in 10 seconds.

-You just brought on a superintendent for the Level 4 build-out.
-They need field data, daily logs, and crew schedules — but not contracts, billing, or margin reports.
-You open DPM's team panel, set their permissions, and send an invite.
+You just hired a superintendent for the Level 4 build-out.
+They need access to field data, daily logs, and crew schedules, but not contracts, billing, or margin reports.
+You open DPM's team panel and send an invite.

-DPM Team invite panel showing workspace member invitation and permission controls
+DPM Project Access panel showing workspace member controls and permission levels

 No IT tickets.
 No software installs.
-No onboarding meetings.
-They click a link and see exactly what their role requires — nothing more, nothing less.
+No six-week onboarding.
+You send a link.
+They click it.
+They see exactly what their role needs, nothing more.
+You control access with one screen.

 New super has field access before they park their truck on Monday morning.